The Magic Flute(1975)

 Mika, heiress to a Swiss chocolate company, is married to celebrated pianist André and stepmother to his son, Guillaume, whose mother died in a car wreck on his tenth birthday.
 Their lives are interrupted by the unexpected arrival of Jeanne, a young woman who has learned she was almost switched with Guillaume at birth.

-An Ingmar Bergman script.
-Produced for Swedish Television as "Reservatet" (1970) and for BBC as "The Lie" (1971).
-An American couple is trapped in their marriage and way of life.
+From an Ingmar Bergman script.
+Previously produced for Swedish Television as "Reservatet" and for the BBC as "The Lie" (both 1970).
+In this Emmy award winning American version for CBS’s reboot of Playhouse 90, an American couple is trapped in their marriage and way of life.
 Locked up in their bourgeois inferno.

 Detective Harry Hole investigates the disappearance of a woman whose pink scarf is found wrapped around an ominous looking snowman.